Olivia Colman Just Debuted A Platinum Hair Makeover At The Oscars

 The fresh, icy-blonde colour is a significant departure from Colman's signature rich dark-brunette shade.
 Despite being drastic and unexpected, the bright lift fits the star's short pixie perfectly — and couldn't pair better with her luminous emerald earrings and soft makeup.

-Only time will tell if Colman's bleached colour is a one-night wonder — a short-lived look to shock and awe at the Oscars — or if it will carry over for the rest of 2020.
+Only time will tell if Colman's bleached color is a one-night wonder — a short-lived look for the Oscars — or if it will carry over for the rest of 2020.
 With the way the bright-blonde pops with a touch of mauve-pink lipstick and black eyeliner, we'd love to see the latter.
-When Colman took the stage to present Best Actor, she pointed to her new white-blonde hair and quipped, "Winning an Oscar ages you."
-Never change, Colman, never change.

 Advertisement